atoomdev/fridayaios/README.md

 ## 📆 Dependencies

-Install required packages:
+Install required packages (shap-e requires PyTorch):

 ```bash
 pip install openai speechrecognition pyttsx3 pillow requests spotipy discord-webhook translate opencv-python psutil python-dotenv trimesh shap-e
 ```

 For 3D printing, install **CuraEngine** and ensure it is available in your `PATH`.
+The assistant has been tested with the Ender 3 V2 profile.

 > `tkinter`, `smtplib`, `sys`, and `os` are included in most standard Python installations.